What is Blue Light and How it’s Affecting your Sleep

 We hope you have learned a few more ways you can improve your health and wellness on a daily basis.
 Let me know your questions in the comments below and other topics you might like me to share tips on.

-If you're excited to try a pair of Baxter Blue's blue light blocking glasses use our special Live Love Nourish community code CLXPRESS for free express shipping.
+If you’re excited to try a pair of Baxter Blue’s blue light blocking glasses use our special Live Love Nourish community code CASEYLEE for 10% OFF.

 Yours in Health,